-24 "The State of Blogging and Social Media in Kenya 2015 Report," The Bloggers Association of Kenya, June 2015.
+&lt;sup>24 "The State of Blogging and Social Media in Kenya 2015 Report," The Bloggers Association of Kenya, June 2015.

-27 Euticus Mola, "The Number of Social Media Users in Kenya," Hapakenya, October 14, 2014.
+&lt;sup>27 Euticus Mola, "The Number of Social Media Users in Kenya," Hapakenya, October 14, 2014.

-28 "Airtel Emerges Top Social Media Brand in Kenya," Airtel Kenya press release, August 26, 2015.
+&lt;sup>28 "Airtel Emerges Top Social Media Brand in Kenya," Airtel Kenya press release, August 26, 2015.

-29 "The State of Blogging and Social Media in Kenya 2015 Report," The Bloggers Association of Kenya, June 2015.
+&lt;sup>29 "The State of Blogging and Social Media in Kenya 2015 Report," The Bloggers Association of Kenya, June 2015.

-than a year.30 In addition, Kenya had three other Facebook groups focused on farming with more than 10,000 followers each.31
+crop varieties, soil productivity, and seasonal yields.
+The page garnered more than 25,000 followers in less than a year.
+In addition, Kenya had three other Facebook groups focused on farming with more than 10,000 followers each.

 Because of limited accessibility to computers and smartphones, slum dwellers were not heavy users of social media.
 Facebook was the dominant platform.
 To access Facebook, residents typically had to rent computer time in a cyber café.
-Since they had to pay for twenty minutes or more, which could be costly, slum residents went online only occasionally and used social media for very practical matters such as seeking employment or asking overseas relatives for financial help.32 "People living in slums went to Facebook like they went to the grocery store," said Brown.
+Since they had to pay for twenty minutes or more, which could be costly, slum residents went online only occasionally and used social media for very practical matters such as seeking employment or asking overseas relatives for financial help.
+"People living in slums went to Facebook like they went to the grocery store," said Brown.
 "They weren't scrolling through people's baby pictures.
 They were very focused and directed in what they did."
 Franchisees were also not big users of Facebook, according to Brown.
 Only about a dozen of Fresh Life's 320 franchisees had Facebook profiles.